sethfischer/pelican-bootstrap3/README.md

 ### Build

   1. Save a custom jQuery build as `static/js/jquery/jquery-custom.min.js`.
-  2. Build CSS and font with teh command `grunt`.
+  2. Build CSS and font with the command `grunt`.

 ### Site requirements